fjwright/Run-REDUCE-0/UserGuide.md

 Run-REDUCE remembers the selected size and uses it the next time Run-REDUCE runs.

+## Bold Prompts

+Selecting this checkbox causes Run-REDUCE to embolden the display of all input prompts.
+(This works independently of any I/O colouring but does not take effect until the **next** input prompt.)

-## Rich I/O?
+## I/O Colouring

-Selecting this checkbox causes Run-REDUCE to use rich text in the `Input/Output Display` pane: prompts are bold; algebraic-mode prompts and input are red; algebraic-mode output is blue; symbolic-mode prompts and input are green; symbolic-mode output is cyan.
-This facility was inspired by Redfront, but it is not identical to Redfront.
-(It does not use the Redfront build of REDUCE or any special REDUCE input, such as the `redfront` package.)
-Note that turning Rich I/O on or off does not fully take effect until the next input prompt.
+This sub-menu allows you to select an I/O colouring option: `None`, `Modal` or `Redfront`.
+Modal colouring depends on REDUCE's current input mode: algebraic-mode prompts and input are red, algebraic-mode output is blue, symbolic-mode prompts and input are green, symbolic-mode output is cyan.
+Redfront colouring is intended to provide a full emulation of the standard REDUCE `redfront` facility and it loads the `redfront` package (silently), which outputs additional markup that is then interpreted by Run-REDUCE in the same way it is normally interpreted by the `redfront` executable running in a suitable terminal (emulator).
+In Redfront mode all prompts and interactive input are red, algebraic-mode output is blue, and echoed file input and symbolic-mode output are not coloured.
+Note that turning Redfront mode on or off does not take effect until REDUCE is (re-)started, and turning other modes on or off does not fully take effect until the next input prompt.

 ## The Help Menu